 - Getting a big dog.
 A 100-pound Rottweiler or German shepherd might look scary, but burglars know better.
 What you want are “yappers”, small dogs that make a lot of noise.

 - Hiding windows with landscaping.
 Tall bushes and shrubs allow burglars to jimmy windows without being seen.
 Also, don't count on thorny plants to prevent entry.
 Professional thieves wear heavy clothes and carry tools to remove obstacles.

 - Leaving the lights on.
 A light that stays on all the time is no more of a deterrent than a dark house.
 In fact, it helps burglars see better once they're inside.
 Use timers.

 - Having newspaper and mail delivery stopped when you go away.
 You may trust your mailman and newspaper carrier, but the fact is that you never know who else is getting that information.
 We used to get tips all the time about homeowners going on vacation.
 Keep your plans quiet.

-The Burglary Prevention Council offers an on-line home protection guide and a free downloadable “Safe and Secure” brochure (2.6mb PDF).
-Some of the BPC’s tips include:
+The Burglary Prevention Council offers a home protection guide.
+Some of the BPC's tips include:

 - Keep doors and windows securely locked.

 - Brace sliding glass doors.

 - Lock the door to an attached garage.